 Daniil Leiderman

-Daniil M. Leiderman currently teaches Art History and Game design at the Department of Visualization at Texas A&M University.
+Daniil M. Leiderman currently teaches Art History and Game design at the Visualization program at Texas A&M University.

 In 2016, Daniil defended a Ph.D. dissertation entitled “Moscow Conceptualism and ‘Shimmering’: Authority, Anarchism, and Space” at the Department of Art and Archaeology at Princeton University.
 The project investigated the Moscow Conceptualists, a circle of experimental artists and writers that emerged in Moscow’s unofficial artistic underground in the early 1970s, tracing their development of the critical strategy called “shimmering” and its relationship to contemporary Post-Soviet and Post-Crimean artistic resistance.